gioacchinogioffre/gioacchinogioffre/README.md

 <br>

 Hi everybody!
 I'm Joaquín, a front-end oriented developer with more than 8 years of accounting experience.
 I'm a creative person, passionate about music and stoicism.
 I love languages and learn how to communicate in different ways, that's one of the reasons why I recently started studying programming.
-Always learning, always coding 🤓
+Always coding, always learning 🤓

 <h3 align="left">Want to know more about me?
 Just connect!</h3>